 Ritholtz Wealth Management Awards and Recognition

-For a relatively new firm, Ritholtz has received a few notable awards in the last year.
+For a relatively new firm, Ritholtz has received a few notable awards.
 In 2017, Financial Times named Ritholtz Wealth Management one of the top 300 registered investment advisors in the U.S. Additionally, the firm was named Best ETF Advisor in 2017 by ETF.com, an award that recognizes firms that are using ETFs to build high-quality portfolios.
 Financial Advisor has also dubbed the firm the fourth-fastest-growing registered investment advisory firm in the nation.

 What to Watch Out For